 A crowd from around the world gathered in the Piazza Grande in Modena Italy.
-Against an architectural backdrop of thousand-year-old buildings, with cobblestones beneath our feet and dramatic evening clouds above our heads, we watched a parade of flags with children from each country carrying their flag before the 16th IFOAM Organic World Congress.
+Against an architectural backdrop of thousand-year-old buildings, with cobblestones beneath our feet and dramatic evening clouds above our heads, we watched a parade of flags with children from each country carrying their flag at the opening ceremony of the 16th IFOAM Organic World Congress.

 Matteo Cifariello used the universal language of mime to bring us all into a reflection on our relationship with food.